LucyQ19/bamazon/README.md

 ![Image of BAMazon Add Product Table](./images/BAMazonAddProductTable.png)

-This is the Add Quantity to Existing Product:
+This is the Add Quantity to Existing Product option:

 ![Image of BAMazon Add Quantity Prompts](./images/BAMazonAddQuantityPrompts.png)